filamentgroup/Southstreet/README.md

 ## Initial Page Load Tools

-The following Southstreet tools are used in the initial page load step.
+The following SouthStreet tools are used in the initial page load step.

 ## Enhance (v2)

 [Enhance](https://github.com/filamentgroup/enhance) is a tiny JavaScript boilerplate designed to help developers keep overhead low while delivering enhancements to differing devices and device categories.
 Technically speaking, the role of Enhance is to determine if a browser is broadly capable of handling additional JavaScript and CSS enhancements, and then load specific enhancements for that browser as fast and simply as possible.
-Enhance is designed to be delete-key-friendly, but it includes a few other Southstreet projects inside it for convenience (namely, [loadCSS](https://github.com/filamentgroup/loadCSS), [loadJS](https://github.com/filamentgroup/loadJS), and [cookie](https://github.com/filamentgroup/cookie)).
+Enhance is designed to be delete-key-friendly, but it includes a few other SouthStreet projects inside it for convenience (namely, [loadCSS](https://github.com/filamentgroup/loadCSS), [loadJS](https://github.com/filamentgroup/loadJS), and [cookie](https://github.com/filamentgroup/cookie)).

 Typically, a site that uses Enhance will start by including `enhance.js` directly in the `head` of the page -inline, not an external reference.
 Within `enhance.js`, the following steps are often taken: